 |The Licensing Workshops|

 This workshop will provide a basic introduction to the licensing model and its operations.
 Licensors and brand-owners will find useful hands-on advice to embark on or grow their licensing business.
-For licensees and manufacturers/retailers/traders, who are interested in using licensing to upgrade their product or services and expand their markets, the workshop will help identify potential licensors and licensing agents.
+For licensees and manufacturers/retailers/traders, who are interested in leveraging licensing to upgrade their product or services and expand their markets, the workshop offers practical advice to help them identify potential licensors and licensing agents.

 * The above programme is subject to change without prior notice.